-The CMDS Committee retains an independent compensation consultant and evaluates the independence of such consultant and other advisors as required by any applicable law, regulation and listing standard.
-The CMDS Committee's compensation consultant, Pay Governance, assists the CMDS Committee in collecting and evaluating external market data regarding executive compensation and performance and advises the CMDS Committee on developing trends and best practices in executive compensation and equity and incentive plan design.
-In performing these services, Pay Governance meets regularly with the CMDS Committee, including without management present, and separately with the CMDS Committee Chair.
-Pay Governance does not provide any other services to the Company or its executive officers.
+The CMDS Committee has the power to appoint independent compensation consultants, legal counsel, or financial or other advisors as it may deem necessary to assist it in the performance of its duties and responsibilities.
+The CMDS Committee has retained an independent compensation consultant, Pay Governance, to assists the CMDS Committee in collecting and evaluating external market data regarding executive compensation and performance and advise the CMDS Committee on developing trends and best practices in executive compensation and equity and incentive plan design.
+In performing these services, Pay Governance attends meetings of the CMDS Committee regularly, including portions of the meetings without management present, and separately with the CMDS Committee Chair.
+Pay Governance is the CMDS Committee's independent advisor and does not provide any other services to the Company or its executive officers that could jeopardize its independent status.
 The Company has affirmatively determined that no conflict of interest has arisen in connection with the work of Pay Governance as compensation consultant for the CMDS Committee.